 There are many different types of research and they cover a range of activities, from working with a scientific laboratory to carefully noting patterns of health and disease and developing new treatments.
 Health and social care research looks at many different issues from illness, disease and disability to the way that health and social care services are provided by the NHS.

 You can look for research studies yourself, by asking your doctor, nurse or patient organisation, or by looking on the internet, such as the Be Part of Research website.
 Alternatively, you may be approached to take part in research by your healthcare professional or a team of researchers.

 The Research and Development Department is one large team split across two locations within the main hospital site.

 The Research and Development Management Team is located in the Burrage Centre, next door to the Learning Café.

 The Clinical Research Nurse team is located on the first floor of the main building in the Clinical Research Facility.

 What are the opening times?

-The Research and Development Management office is usually staffed from 8:00 – 17:00, Monday to Fridays each week.
+The Research and Development Management office is usually staffed from 8am to 5pm, Monday to Friday each week.

-The Clinical Research Facility is staffed from 7:30 – 18:00 Monday to Fridays as standard.
+The Clinical Research Facility is staffed from 7:30am to 6pm Monday to Friday as standard.
 Nurses will work evenings and weekends if they have participants in studies which require visits on those days.
 Participants in studies involving medicines will receive a contact numbers upon enrolment into a study so that they are always able to contact a member of the study team if they have any queries.